Street Art in Athens – Drawing a portrait of the city

 Street art is a form of art that is created and displayed in public places.
 According to Wikipedia : “Many instances come in the form of guerrilla art, which is intended to make a personal statement about the society that the artist lives within.
 The work has moved from the beginnings of graffiti and vandalism to new modes where artists work to bring messages, or just beauty, to an audience”.
 Street art springs from the life of the city.
 It is created by the most lively and restless part of the society and reflects in every period the real soul of the city and the concerns of its inhabitants.
 Street art is a unique portrait of every city.

 There is a slight distinction between graffiti and street art.
 Graffiti typically consists of written words intended to represent a group or community, while street art includes images and symbols.
 While both works represent a message, the difference between them is their audience.
-Street art generally wants to attract a wide audience, while graffiti in most cases is aimed at a specific group.
+Street art generally wants to attract a wide audience, while graffiti in most cases aims at a specific group.

-Street art has developed mainly in large urban centres and Athens is no exception.
+The street art has developed mainly in large urban centres and Athens is no exception.
 The central areas of Athens have become one of the hottest destinations in the world for street artists.
 The city centre is full of graffiti and murals depicting almost everything.
 No one can record all the street art works that exist in the neighbourhoods of the city.
 Apart from their large number, they are also living works that could be destroyed at any time and others could take their place.

 In the article we have selected 15 works by various artists which we met and photographed during our wanderings in the city and have become our favourites.